revpriest/phpbb3/README.md

 to specify what to listen to.
 The templates have not been adjusted to link to that page as yet.

+The events calendar hasn't even been started yet (well, it exists in the old phpbb2 board but likely I'll rewrite rather than use that code).

+The post-voting hasn't even been started yet
+(also exists in the old board, will likely not reuse the code and just rewrite better though)

 ## ABOUT

 phpBB is a free bulletin board written in PHP.